How to Set Up Resource Alerts

 Edit monitor: https://cloud.digitalocean.com/monitors/b0fa6de7-00ex-ampl-e920-e52eeb35a903

-Once the alert has been resolved, a similar resolution email will be sent:
+Once the alert has been resolved, a similar resolution email is sent:

 Subject: DigitalOcean monitoring resolved: Disk Utilization is high on a server tagged 'Database' - Database-01